 At this time of the year, I hear from so many of you who have taken one of my courses, and successfully passed the IBLCE exam.
-You’ve call my office, sent an email, jotted a note in the comments section of this blog, or posted on Facebook.
-A few have sent hand-written notes.
+You’ve called my office, sent an email, jotted a note in the comments section of this blog, or posted on Facebook.
+A few have sent handwritten notes.
 (DeAnne, yours was a tear-jerker!)
 I am so touched to hear about your successes, and I feel honored to have been a small part of your journey.
 However, some people whom I’ve never met have failed the IBLCE exam.
 And only a small handful of them will contact me.
 I want them to get help after failing.

 Your friends and colleagues care.

 Maybe your spouse said, “You can do this, dear!”
-(I swear that my husband’s favorite line when I take on any big endeavor!)
+(I swear that is my husband’s favorite line when I take on any big endeavor!)

 Try to remember that just as they were there to help you get going and to cheer you from the start, they are there now to help you pick yourself up, brush yourself off, and try again.
 I’ll bet they want you to get help after failing.

 You took the IBLCE exam because you believed in breastfeeding.
 Maybe breastfeeding was a life-changing event for you.
-(I would wager than for nearly everyone who sits in the live component of my comprehensive course or my review course, that was their motivator for pursuing the IBCLC credential.)
+(I would wager that for nearly everyone who sits in the live component of my comprehensive course or my review course, that was their motivator for pursuing the IBCLC credential.)

 Maybe you took the exam because you felt that your community was underserved, and needed an expert.
 Or, maybe you saw the disparities between groups of people in your community, and you wanted to make a difference to those mothers and babies.